How To Move On And Let Go Of The Past

 How to Move on After Being Cheated On

 Nobody wants to admit that they were wrong, not only morally but in our judgment of other people's morality.
 This is one reason many people don't leave a relationship where their partner is being unfaithful, always believing that the most recent affair was the last.

-While admitting that the person you invested so much energy and time in really isn't worth your attention, after all, is a difficult step to take, the chances are that your friends and family are all just waiting for you to come that realization.
-An objective viewpoint provided by someone who doesn't know either you or your partner can be truly helpful: recognizing that the person you love doesn't care that much about your feelings can be earth shattering, but it may be the only route to your personal happiness.
+While admitting that the person you invested so much energy and time in may not be worth your attention, after all, is a difficult step to take, the chances are that your friends and family are all just waiting for you to come to that realization.
+An objective viewpoint provided by someone who doesn't know either you or your partner can be truly helpful: recognizing that the person you love may not care that much about your feelings can be earth-shattering, but it may be the only route to your personal happiness.
 Once you've taken this step, talking about the relationship can help you to accept that your partner's actions were never your fault, enabling you to approach your next relationship without excess baggage.

 How to Move on After Divorce

 Going through a divorce is one of the most stressful, emotionally draining experiences that anyone can have.
-The life you were expecting to lead years in the future seems to have suddenly disappeared; you're completely uncertain about what to do next.
-There are always going to be uncomfortable financial ramifications on both sides, and the whole process is doubly painful if children are involved.
+The life you were expecting to lead years in the future seems to have suddenly disappeared; you may be completely uncertain about what to do next.
+There may be uncomfortable financial ramifications on both sides, and the whole process is doubly painful if children are involved.